iuf/xstyle/rules.md

 Competitors only care about skills.
 The system finds at least the best 3 riders.

+## Definitions

+__Unicycle Skill__: The main action of a movement is done on and with the unicycle.

+_Example 1_: If you do a handstand, while the unicycle is laying on the floor, this is a non unicycle trick, because the main action is the handstand.

+_Example 2_: If you do a handstand on the unicycle, while it is standing upside down, this is a unicycle trick, because the main action is balancing the unicycle while doing the handstand.

 ## Runs
 Every competitor has a 2 minute run.
 The rider shows his/her skills during this time.